Tay Bridge: Construction

 Whilst Bouch was in the process of revising his design, the company which had been awarded the contract for the bridge's construction, Messrs De Bergue of Cardiff, went out of business.
 During June 1874, a replacement contract for the work was issued to Hopkin Gilkes and Company, successors to the Middlesbrough company which had previously provided the ironwork for the Belah viaduct.
 Gilkes had originally intended to produce all the bridge ironwork on Teesside, but in the event continued to use a foundry at Wormit to produce the cast-iron components, and to carry out limited post-casting machining operations.

 The change in design increased cost and necessitated delay, intensified after two of the high girders fell when being lifted into place during the night of Friday, 3 February 1877.

 The fallen girders had to be removed and new ones built. and the piers to be erected again; and this threatened seriously to interfere with the expectation of having the bridge finished for the passage of a train by September.
 Only eight months were now available for the erection and floating out of six, and the lifting of ten 245 ft spans.
 Five and seven respectively of the 145 ft spans had yet to go through the same process.
 Seven large and three small piers had yet to be built.
 The weight of iron which had to be put in its place was 2,700 LT, and it seemed incredible that all this could be done in eight months.
 A good deal would depend on the weather but this was far from favourable.

-Despite this, on 22 September 1877, the first engine crossed the bridge, and upon its completion in early 1878 the Tay Bridge was the longest in the world.
+Despite this the first engine crossed the bridge on 22 September 1877, and upon its completion in early 1878 the Tay Bridge was the longest in the world.
 While visiting the city, Ulysses S. Grant commented that it was "a big bridge for a small city".